 Relations with the US: The US and Mongolia established diplomatic ties in 1987 after experiencing cool relations for decades due to Mongolia's ties to the USSR, then the US's ideological and political adversary.
 In the 1990s, the US and Mongolia fostered economic and cultural ties, forging several trade and investment agreements that helped grow Mongolia's economy.
-Today, Mongolia views the US as its most important "third neighbor," a term Mongolia uses for allies that do not physically border Mongolia yet with whom Mongolia retains close political, social, and economic ties.
+Today, Mongolia views the US as a valued "third neighbor," a term Mongolia uses for allies that do not physically border Mongolia yet with whom Mongolia retains close political, social, and economic ties.
 Meanwhile, the US views Mongolia as an emerging partner and democratic advocate within the region.
 The US also seeks to leverage its relationship with Mongolia to reduce the influence of Russia and the PRC in Mongolia's internal affairs, foreign policy, and security matters.

-The US and Mongolia cooperate on several securityrelated issues such as nonproliferation, anti-terrorism, demining, and other programs, particularly in Mongolia's border regions.
-The US also provides military-to-military training to help build the MAF's capacity to perform peacekeeping missions, strengthen its MAF doctrine and values, increase interoperability with US forces, and generally deepen bilateral military ties.
+The US and Mongolia cooperate on several securityrelated issues such as nonproliferation.

+anti-terrorism, demining, and other programs, particularly in Mongolia's border regions.
+The US also provides military-tomilitary training to help build the MAF's capacity to perform peacekeeping missions, strengthen its MAF doctrine and values, increase interoperability with US forces, and generally deepen bilateral military ties.
 As part of this effort, the US and MAF engage in an annual US-led multinational military exercise held in Mongolia known as Khaan Quest.
 In 2022, Khaan Quest focused on peacekeeping and stability operations and featured participants from some 15 nations.

-US financial aid to Mongolia has aimed to strengthen Mongolia's democratic institutions and governance systems, promote economic growth, grow civil society, and address deficiencies infrastructure, healthcare, and education, among others.
-Mongolia and the US also share economic ties.
-Although initially presented to Congress in 2018, the Mongolia Third Neighbor Trade Act, which would ease trade restrictions between the two nations and stimulate foreign investment in Mongolia, has yet to pass.
-The bill was reintroduced in 2019 and 2021.
+US financial aid to Mongolia has aimed to strengthen Mongolia's democratic institutions and governance systems, promote economic arowth. arow civil society, and address deficiencies infrastructure. healthcare. and education. others. among Mongolia and the US also share economic ties.
+Although initially presented to Congress in 2018, the Mongolia Third Neighbor Trade Act, which would ease trade

+POLITICAL & SOCIAL RELATIONS restrictions between the two nations and stimulate foreign investment in Mongolia, has yet to pass.
+The bill was reintroduced in 2019, 2021, and 2023.